Benjamin-Knecht/Captstone/README.md

 This is my Captstone project that I created my senior year at UNCA in 2022-2023.

-It is a thick application written in java using JSwing and the Lightweight Java Library (lwjgl).
+It is a thick application written in java using JSwing and the Lightweight Java Game Library (lwjgl).

 ## How to use
 Download the project, unzip, and in the Capstone/Dist folder run the Capstone jar.